April 2025 massacres of Syrian Druze

 Beginning on 28 April 2025, sectarian violence between Druze militias, Syrian transitional government military units, and affiliated militias resulted in the deaths of several Druze civilians, many of whom were extrajudicially killed.

+A much larger massacre of Druze people in Syria would occur during the July 2025 fighting in Suwayda.

 Background

 The Druze constitute approximately 3% of Syria's population, making them a significant religious minority within the country.
 Their belief system blends elements of Islam, Christianity, and ancient philosophies, which many orthodox Sunni Muslims consider heterodox.
 Historically, the Druze have maintained communities across Syria, with significant populations in the southern province of Suwayda, Jabal al-Druze, and in southern Damascus suburbs.

 Under the Assad regime, the Druze cultivated relative autonomy in their strongholds while accepting protection from the central government, particularly against jihadist aggression following the outbreak of civil war in 2011.
-When demonstrations against Bashar al-Assad began in 2011-2012, many Druze who initially participated in peaceful protests later accepted weapons from the regime and formed local militias.
+When demonstrations against Bashar al-Assad began in 2011–2012, many Druze who initially participated in peaceful protests later accepted weapons from the regime and formed local militias.
 This arrangement allowed them some protection while distancing themselves from being fully identified with the Assad government.

 Throughout the Syrian civil war, the Druze community faced targeted violence from various extremist groups.
 In June 2015, fighters affiliated with Al-Nusra Front attacked the northern Druze village of Qalb Loze, resulting in at least twenty casualties.
 Throughout this period, members of the Druze community were subjected to kidnappings, with many either released after ransom payments or killed.